wearpants/twiggy/doc/api.rst

     .. _message-options:

     The constructor takes a dict of ``options`` to control message creation.
-In addition to :attr:`.suppress_newlines`, this class recognizes the following options:
+In addition to :attr:`.suppress_newlines`, the following options are recognized:

         :trace: control traceback inclusion.
 Either a traceback tuple, or one of the strings ``always``, ``error``, in which case a traceback will be extracted from the current stack frame.
         :style: the style of template used for ``format_spec``.
 One of ``braces``, ``percent``, ``dollar``.